Selling a house with subsidence in the UK

 If you know the property has subsidence and do not declare it, you are at risk of a misrepresentation claim after completion.
 Buyers and their solicitors make decisions based on your answers to this form.
 Non-disclosure can have serious legal consequences.

-The mortgage lender problem
+The mortgage lender problem in 2026

 Does subsidence devalue a property?